oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 #### Upgrading an operator and assigning it a service account that doesn't exist

-The `helm upgrade` with a non-existing service account fails with the same error message as mentioned in the previous section, and the existing operator deployment and replica set stay unchanged.
+The `helm upgrade` with a non-existing service account fails with the same error message as mentioned in the previous section, and the existing operator deployment stays unchanged.

 To recover: